GoogleCloudPlatform/professional-services/tools/gce-change-disktype/README.md

 # Update GCE Instance disk-type

-Update disks attached to a GCE instance.
+Script to change disk type of disks attached to a GCE instance.

 ## Script Process